 Continuation of study of the principles and processes of drawing the human figure.
 Investigation of proportion, gesture and composition with various drawing media from live models.
-Credits 5 Weekly Contact Hours 7 Meets Degree Requirements For Humanities with Performance

 ART 130: Graphic Design Technology I

 An introductory, comprehensive step-by-step instruction and explanation of the 'how' and 'why' behind the industry standard software skills of Adobe Creative Suite, including InDesign, Photoshop and Illustrator.
 Students will be introduced to each feature as they work through information, including projects, reviews and step-by-step tutorials.